Latest Release: v12.2.0 — Security patches, WEBP improvements | v11.2.1 v10.4.0 | Python 3.9 – 3.13 supported

 Generate Thumbnails

-Resize preserving aspect ratio in-place.
+Resize preserving aspect ratio in-place (no upscaling).

 img.thumbnail((400, 400))